 The Dedman College Undergraduate Internship Program helps students begin to prepare for employment.
-Internships are designed to demonstrate and reinforce the valuable and highly marketable skills that our students develop.
+Internship credit is designed to demonstrate and reinforce the valuable and highly marketable skills that our students develop.
 The following guidelines apply:

 - Credit-bearing internships are supervised by faculty, department or program.
 Note: Noncredit-bearing internships are without faculty, department or program supervision.
 These may be paid or unpaid internships.
 Internship orientation is strongly suggested.
 Students may be asked to sign a Release of Liability for some internships. - Dedman Internship Program Orientation and Standardized University Release of Liability for Education Internship are required for credit bearing internships. - Internship credit and grades are based on a written learning contract signed by the student and faculty supervisor and approved by the department chair or director of undergraduate studies.
 In addition, students and site supervisors will complete evaluations of the experience.
-These evaluations are not considered in determination of the grade. - Internships require a written component based on and reflective of the experiential dimension. - Internship credit is available only through approved internship courses. - Internship credit may range from one to three hours. - The maximum total internship credit that may be applied toward a degree is three hours.
+These evaluations are not considered in determination of the grade. - If a student has obtained an internship that qualifies toward possible credit in Dedman College and also qualifies toward possible credit in another SMU school, and if the student chooses to earn internship credit in that school, the student will not be allowed to use the same internship experienced toward credit in Dedman College. - Internships require a written component based on and reflective of the experiential dimension. - Internship credit is available only through approved internship courses. - Internship credit may range from one to three hours. - The maximum total internship credit that may be applied toward a degree is three hours.